Oklahoma judge blocks abortion ultrasound law

 The Center for Reproductive Rights challenged the law on behalf of Nova Health Systems and Dr. Larry Burns, two of three abortion providers in Oklahoma.

-Seven U.S. states mandate an ultrasound before an abortion, though the exact requirements vary, according the Guttmacher Institute, which studies reproductive health issues.
+Seven states mandate an ultrasound before an abortion, though the exact requirements vary, according to the Guttmacher Institute.
 In an eighth state, Virginia, such a law goes into effect in July.
-(Editing by Corrie MacLaggan and Mohammad Zargham)

-* HY net profit for period attributable to members $47.7 million versus $41.4 million

-* Fy17 cash npat estimate of $90 million to $97 million reaffirmed